gijsroge/offscreen.js/README.md

 offscreen.js
 =========

-Detects if an element falls of the right/left side of your screen
+Detects if an element falls of the right/left side of your screen/viewport

 #### [demo](http://gijsroge.github.io/offscreen.js)